Exploring your home loan options

 Things to think about

-When obtaining a low deposit home loan, lenders may require you to pay Lenders Mortgage Insurance (LMI), which is an additional cost added onto the loan amount.
-LMI does not protect you as the borrower, but is an insurance policy to protect the lender due to the lending being higher risk.
+When obtaining a low deposit home loan, lenders will usually require you to pay Lenders Mortgage Insurance (LMI), which is an additional cost added to the loan amount.
 Additionally, interest rates for low deposit home loans may be higher than those for standard deposit home loans.
-However, at Qantas Money Home Loans, you won't be charged a higher interest rate for low deposit lending.

 After selecting a lender, the next step is to choose the type of interest rate that suits your financial goals and preferences.